KavrakiLab/TL-MHC/README.md

 TLImm is our transfer learning-based peptide immunogenicity predictor.
 You will find the corresponding files and instructions on how to use in the `TLImm` folder.

-## *TLBind
+## TLBind

 TLBind is our pretrained binding affinity/eluted ligard predictor.
-As, during development, we focused on the downstream tasks of pMHC stability and peptide immunogenicity predictions, TLBind could be underperforming in comparison to state-of-the-art binding affinity predictors.
-However, it is fully usable if you desire to use it.
+You will find the corresponding files and instructions on how to use in the `TLBind` folder.